£125 MILLION LOST IN FOREIGN ATM TRANSACTION FEES

 The problem: if we’re not careful, it’s possible to be charged up to 4 separate times - for one. single. withdrawal with our bank cards overseas.
 Yikes!

-Dissatisfaction with the fees charged by most bank cards at overseas ATMs is one of the reasons why we’ve worked so hard to keep ours as low as possible, and why any ATM withdrawals over £200 are completely free with your WeSwap card – something you don’t get with any other travel card.
+Dissatisfaction with the fees charged by most bank cards at overseas ATMs is one of the reasons why we've worked so hard to keep ours as low as possible, and why any ATM withdrawals up to £200 are completely free with your WeSwap card - something you don't get with any other travel card.
 But unfortunately the card you use is just one factor.

 So - we took a deeper dive into the data, surveying over 2,000 Brits nationally, to discover more about our ATM habits, what it might be costing us, and, most importantly, how to avoid them, so we can all withdraw overseas stress-free.